 People new to tango tend to focus on the look and ignore the feelings, just like young people who are not worldly-wise tend to use external standards to measure success.
 Warren Buffett said, "The truth is, when you come to my age you will understand, success is measured by how many people really care about you and love you.
 Money doesn't make people happy.
 What makes us happy is love."
 You may be attracted by someone's look, but in the end you only want to be with a person who cares about you, knowing that the inner quality is more important than the look.

 It is regretful that the formalist dancers focus only on the external and ignore the internal.
 What makes tango uniquely fascinating and different from other dances is its inward, human, emotional, and conceptional beauty.
-Tango has great potentials in this area.
+Tango has great potentials in this respect.
 Exploring its inner beauty so that tango may become an even richer emotional feast is a worthy goal.
-Although it is normal for beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, and with time and experience they may gradually understand the essence of tango, my wish is that people can shorten the process so that when they come to the age of Warren Buffett, Marie Curie and Mother Teresa they would not regret for what they have missed out in their pursuit of vanity.
+Although it is natural for beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, and with time and experience they may gradually understand the essence of tango, my wish is that people can shorten the process so that when they come to the age of Warren Buffett, Marie Curie and Mother Teresa they would not regret for what they have missed out in their pursuit of vanity.
 Isn't that often the case beyond tango?
-(See The Psychology of Tango.)
+(See The Four Stages of Your Tango Journey.)